ColmenaDev/colmena-waveform-playlist/README.md

 ## Colmena Audio Editor

 This is Colmena Audio Editor, a fork from the great Waveform-Playlist!
-Be aware that the following text is still from the original waveform-playlist project and it is not updated yet to match colmena-waveform-playlist new features, like track cut and split, and new export functionality which adds support for mp3 and aac export.
+Much of the text in this document preserves the original description of the waveform-playlist project.
+It is worth mentioning that new and important events were added to the project, they are: undo, redo, commit, split, cut, import and export project.
+Details of how each one works can be found in the Playlist Events section of this document.

 More at: https://blog.colmena.media/